 Esthetics instructors take on the task of training the next generation of skincare specialists.
 To become an instructor, one must first become a licensed skincare specialist, build up job experience, and finally go through an instructor training program.
 Esthetics instructors need good people skills, a strong sense of initiative and impeccable time management skills.

 Esthetics instructors teach students the practices of skin care, waxing, tweezing, body treatments and makeup application.
 To prepare for this career, aspiring instructors must first complete a state-approved esthetics or cosmetology program, then pass the state licensing exam for estheticians or cosmetologists.
-Connecticut was the only U.S. state as of 2012 that didn't have licensing requirements for skincare specialists such as estheticians.
 After gaining work experience as licensed estheticians, candidates can then enroll in an instructor training program.
-Finally, an additional state license as an esthetics instructor is required.
+Finally, an additional state license as an esthetics instructor may be required.

 |Required Education||Esthetics instructor training program|

 |Other Requirements||Work experience as a licensed esthetician or cosmetologist|

 |Licensure||State license as a cosmetologist or esthetician required in almost all states; state license as an esthetics instructor may also be required|

 |Projected Job Growth (2018-2028)*||11% for all skincare specialists|